vivshaw/zettel/pages/measurement.md

+---
-tags:: data, stats
+tags: data, stats
-alias:: nominal data, ordinal data, interval data, ratio data, absolute data
+alias: nominal data, ordinal data, interval data, ratio data, absolute data
+---

 - **measurement** is the process of assigning numbers to an event. it produces **data** as its output.
 - a good measurement system should be: